Buying Property in Thailand

 Can foreigners buy a condominium unit in Thailand?

-In Thailand, foreigners may only own a condominium in his/her own name.
-Foreigners can take ownership of a condo by either purchasing a condo unit with a freehold title or entering into a long lease agreement, commonly known as "Leasehold".
+In Thailand, foreigners may own a condominium in his/her own name.
+Foreigners can take ownership of a condo only by purchasing a condo unit with a "freehold" title.
+For possession, foreigners may enter into a long lease agreement, commonly known as "Leasehold".
 Foreigners may acquire freehold ownership of a condo unit within the set foreign ownership quota of a condominium.
-By law, foreigners can own up to 49% of the total saleable area of a condominium project.
-The remaining 51% can be acquired under leasehold ownership.
+By law, foreigners can own at a maximum limit of 49% of the total saleable area of a condominium project.
+If there is no foreign quota left, then leasehold would be your only option if you wish to stay in the building.
 Leasehold gives the right of use and possession of the unit for a set period of time and is fully transferable.
-The maximum lease period is 30 years with additional 30 years renewal.
-In most cases, developers of condominiums will offer a total of 90 years ownership (30yrs + 30yrs + 30yrs).
+The maximum lease period is 30 years and an additional 30 years renewal is a promise to renew.

 There are very few requirements for buying a condo in Thailand as a foreigner.
-However, a foreigner must remit foreign currency into Thailand in order to purchase a condo.
+However, a foreigner must remit the total purchase price in foreign currency to a local Thai bank in order to purchase a condo in their name.

 What are the taxes associated with and additional running costs to owning a condominium?